rdemaria/pytimber/README.md

 ## Installation with cmmnbuild-dep-manager

-cmmnbuild-dep-manager provides automatic resolution of Java dependencies for CERN pacakges.
+cmmnbuild-dep-manager provides automatic resolution of Java dependencies for CERN packages.
 It is required to use pytimber with other CERN libraries, such as PyJapc.

 The installation must be done from a machine connected to the CERN network: